Meet Danny Wilson (film): Production

 The film features cameos from Tony Curtis and Jeff Chandler.

-Sinatra had gone through a painful separation from first wife Nancy Sr. before the filming.
-Due to a major career slump, money issues and his volatile relationship with Ava Gardner, Sinatra began to lose weight from his already thin frame.
+Sinatra had gone through a painful separation from first wife Nancy before the filming.
+Due to a major career slump, money issues and his volatile relationship with second wife Ava Gardner, Sinatra began to lose weight from his already thin frame.
 Co-star Shelley Winters, already in a contentious feud with the star, began to get concerned because she was looking increasingly bulky by comparison.